javajason/f5-agility-labs-nginx/docs/class12/intro.rst

 What Kubernetes **IS**:
  - Orchestration Platform (ensuring workloads are available/scalable)
  - Ideal for microservices
  - Enables *cloud native* application design

-The evolution off applications from baremetal servers, to virtual servers and now containers.
+The evolution of applications from baremetal servers, to virtual servers, and now containers.
 Each one of these technologies serves its purpose and moving to the latest and greatest is not always the answer.
 There are, however, some definite advantages to a container based environment.
-In the *Container Deployment* image you can see we are no longer bound to the operating system, you can set resource limits per container and application dependencies are all built with the container image.
+In the *Container Deployment* image you can see we are no longer bound to the operating system.
+You can set resource limits per container and application dependencies are all built with the container image.
 Since the container houses the application and its dependencies, this allows for easier upgrades and security fixes to your application.

 .. image:: images/container_evo.png